 What is the “age of consent” for sex in Nevada?

 Sixteen.
 Therefore children fifteen years old and younger may not legally consent to have sex.
-The Nevada crime of statutory sexual seduction (statutory rape) is when adults eighteen or older have sex with children under sixteen.
-Goodsprings criminal defense attorney Neil Shouse provides an illustration:
+Statutory sexual seduction (statutory rape) is when adults eighteen or older have sex with children under sixteen.

 Debbie, who’s a child prodigy, begins UNR at age fifteen.
 She and Dan, an eighteen-year-old in her dorm, have sex one night.
 If caught, Dan could be booked at the Washoe County Detention Facility for statutory rape.

-Note that consent is also not a defense to the Nevada crime of incest.
+Note that consent is also not a defense to incest.
 Marrying a family member or having sex with a family member is illegal even if both people want to do it.

 Learn more about Nevada sex crimes.

-One of the most frequent uses of the consent defense occurs in cases involving the Nevada crime of sexual assault.
+One of the most frequent uses of the consent defense occurs in cases involving sexual assault.
 If the prosecution can’t prove that the sex was against the victim’s will, then the charge should be dropped.

-Consent is also frequently used as a defense to theft crimes such as the Nevada crime of grand larceny.
+Consent is also frequently used as a defense to theft crimes such as grand larceny.
 A defendant charged with stealing should get the case dismissed if the owner consented to the defendant having the property.

 Other common Nevada crimes where consent may be an effective defense includes: